AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/email/using-the-compose-window/composing-bulk-emails-with-select-and-send.md

    ![](assets/three-2.png)

-1. Enter a subject line, select a template (or compose the email from scratch), and send/ [schedule](http://docs.marketo.com/x/GAQ6Ag)the email.
+1. Enter a subject line, select a template (or compose the email from scratch), and send/[schedule](/help/marketo/product-docs/marketo-sales-connect/email/using-the-compose-window/scheduling-an-email.md) the email.

    ![](assets/four-2.png)